rafastern/Dryland_PV_vs_afforestation/Readme.md

 ## Copyright & License

-(c) 2022 Rafael Stern & Jonathan D. Müller
+© 2022 Rafael Stern & Jonathan D. Müller

 This software and data is distributed under the GNU GPL version 3.
 The license file is provided in the repository.
-All modifications must be made available openly under the same license.
+All modifications or copies must be made available openly under the same license.
 Please contact the authors for requests on license changes.